Learn the Lingo That’s Essential for Your Construction Success

 100. Zoning: Government regulations that dictate how property areas can be used.

-By understanding the above construction terms and acronyms, you can further understand the meaning of certain construction methods, projects, and contracts.
+By understanding the above building definitions and acronyms, you can further understand the meaning of certain construction methods, projects, and contracts.
 You may also hear many of these terms used in other industries such as engineering, architecture and cost estimating.